Marilou Diaz-Abaya: Career

 Díaz produced television programs for several years.
 Her work attempts to reflect the social and political problems to attain social reform.
 She admittedly uses her work as a tool to uphold, promote, and protect the state of democracy in the Philippines.

 Marilou Diaz-Abaya was the treasurer of the directors’ union under Lino Brocka for several years.
 In 1983, Diaz-Abaya joined the Concerned Artists of the Philippines, organized by Lino Brocka, and was an active member that opposed film censorship by the Marcos regime and joined in anti-government rallies.

 In the early 1980s, Lily Monteverde, a prominent Filipino film producer for Regal productions, asked Diaz-Abaya to make Sensual (Of the Senses), a coming-of-age film that covered sexual topics.
 It premiered one day before the 1986 EDSA Revolution.

-In 1995, she again directed films, beginning with the release of Ipaglaban Mo!
-(Redeem Her Honor).
-She continued directing such films as May Nagmamahal sa Iyo (Madonna and Child), Sa Pusod ng Dagat (In the Navel of the Sea), José Rizal, and Muro-Ami (Reef Hunters).
+In 1993, she again directed films, beginning with the release of Kung Ako'y Iiwan Mo.
+She continued directing such films as Ang Ika-Labing Isang Utos: Mahalin Mo, Asawa Mo (The Eleventh Commandment: Love Thy Spouse), Ipaglaban Mo: The Movie (Redeem Her Honor), May Nagmamahal Sa'yo (Madonna and Child), Sa Pusod ng Dagat (In the Navel of the Sea), José Rizal, and Muro-Ami (Reef Hunters).
 Her body of work is a continuous examination of difficult social problems in the country.
 Her works often deal with the lives of the Filipino poor, women, and children who struggle to survive under harsh conditions.

 Arguably her most famous work, José Rizal, featured actor César Montano playing the national hero.

 A Japanese award-giving body described her body of work to be "harmoniously blending entertainment, social consciousness, and ethnic awareness."
 The organization continued by saying: "(Her work) has won acclaim both in the Philippines and abroad for its high level of artistic achievement.
 It is an ideal manifestation of the artistic culture of Asia, and so is most deserving of the Arts and Culture Prize of the Fukuoka Asian Culture Prizes."